adi-sd/udemy-angular-course/README.md

 -   Components are important

-    1.  app-root : main coponent where it all starts
+    1.  app-root : main component where it all starts
-    2.  anugular app is bult with compontnts
+    2.  angular app is built with component
     3.  each component has -
         -   template , html code
         -   styling
-        -   bussiness logic
+        -   business logic

 -   Creating a new Component
 -   Understanding role of App Module and Component